 7) Trident Leaf Java Fern: three-pronged leaves invoke the shape of a trident.

-Hornwort is a fast growing plant with a stem and needle like leaves.
+Hornwort is a fast growing plant with a long stem that supports needle like leaves.

 Shrimp and fish fry love it.